 "In general, everyone in the Information Age tends to think data is an asset and that if you can collect it, then you should, because it's cheap to store," said Marilyn Prosch, associate professor at Arizona State University.
 "If you don't need it, then don't collect it, and only keep what you need for the required amount of time."

-According to the Travelers' Consumer Risk Index, 64% of individuals cite personal privacy loss or identity theft as a significant concern.
+According to the Travelers' Consumer Risk Index, 64% of individuals cite personal privacy loss or identity theft as a significant concern."Since the release of Zeus malware in 2007, electronic funds fraud has become common," said Dr. Ken Baylor, research vice president with NSS Labs, which tests firewall products and network security devices.

 Electronic funds transfer fraud involves fraud crews, often based in ex-Soviet Republics, who scour LinkedIn for finance directors at companies and send them legitimate-looking emails about compliance and fraud.
 "Once the email is opened, the malware installs and accesses electronic transfer data," Baylor told MainStreet.